Shihab-Sabbir/event-ease-backend/README.md

 ---

-This README provides the necessary steps for setting up and using the backend for the EventEase platform.
-Be sure to follow the instructions closely to ensure smooth setup and development.
+This updated README includes the live URL for the deployed backend.
+It provides details on how to set up and interact with the backend, as well as contributing guidelines.